koii-network/docs/koii/the-koii-token/network-economics.md

 Since the settlement layer is decentralized, there is no central ownership body, and following the examples of Bitcoin, Ethereum, and Solana, a tokenized model was implemented to ensure bad actors can be appropriately penalized.

-Transaction fees paid in <Tooltip text="KOII"/> tokens control how data is added to the network, preventing a bad actor from flooding the system with spam.
+Transaction fees paid in KOII tokens control how data is added to the network, preventing a bad actor from flooding the system with spam.

 Note: The token does not confer governance rights, nor does it provide any ownership of the system.
 Ownership of tokens does permit a community member to run either a <Tooltip text="K2 Node"/> or a <Tooltip text="Task Node"/>, and provide services to the network.